-The Design for Happiness Deck is a tool that designers and organisations can use to tap into the vast potential of lasting wellbeing.
+The Design for Happiness Deck is a tool that you can use to tap into the vast potential of lasting wellbeing.
 Use it to break down the seemingly overwhelming phenomenon of happiness into manageable components that offer you a direct doorway to ideation and analyses of your design project.

-Based on the Positive Design framework developed by Desmet and Pohlmeyer (2013, 2017), three essential aspects of designing for happiness are being explored:
+Based on the Positive Design framework developed by Pieter Desmet and Anna Pohlmeyer (2013, 2017; see below for references), these three card sets explore three essential aspects of designing for happiness:

 - Pleasure – happiness that comes from enjoying the moment